 A purpose statement should be inextricably linked to the intended clinical outcomes.
 That’s your basis for quality improvement studies.

 I’ll repeat: The primary purpose of a hospital policy is to establish structure for implementing care that achieves optimal clinical outcomes as evidenced by quality indicators.
 But while the hospital is in the business of providing optimal clinical outcomes, it is also in business!
 All businesses have policies.
-Although facilitating better clinical outcomes is a key reason for clinical policies, a well-written hospital policy should also:
+While facilitating better clinical outcomes is a key reason for clinical policies, a well-written, purpose-driven policy should also: